 Hashtags like this work well across platforms, especially now your feed is hooked up to Facebook and Twitter, so you’re going to be able to increase your reach even more.

-As I mentioned earlier, you only get one link on Instagram, and that’s the one in your biography.
+As we mentioned earlier, you only get one link on Instagram, and that’s the one in your biography.

 But that doesn’t mean that link can’t be changed, adjusted and played around with to boost the traffic back to your site.